ttam37/dsc-mod-4-project-v2-1-onl01-dtsc-ft-052620/README.md

 # Algorithms

-The algorithms that were used (pred
+The algorithms that were used:

 #### Basic Algorithms
 * **NormalPredictor**: algorithm predicts a random rating based on the distribution of the training set, which is assumed to be normal.
 This is one of the most basic algorithms that do not do much work.